mrapp-ke/MLRL-Boomer/doc/testbed/arguments.inc.rst

 * ``--data-split`` (Default value = ``train-test``)

   * ``train-test`` The available data is split into a single training and test set.
 Given that ``dataset-name`` is provided as the value of the argument ``--dataset``, the training data must be stored in a file named ``dataset-name-train.arff``, whereas the test data must be stored in a file named ``dataset-name-test.arff``.
-If no such files are available, the program will look for a file with the name ``dataset-name.arff`` instead.
+If no such files are available, the program will look for a file with the name ``dataset-name.arff`` and split it into training and test data automatically.
+The following options may be specified via the bracket notation (see :ref:`parameters`):

+    * ``test_size`` (Default value = ``0.33``) The fraction of the available data to be included in the test set, if the training and test set are not provided as separate files.
+Must be in (0, 1).

   * ``cross-validation`` A cross validation is performed.
 Given that ``dataset-name`` is provided as the value of the argument ``--dataset``, the program will look for a file with the name ``dataset-name.arff``.
 The following options may be specified via the bracket notation (see :ref:`parameters`):

     * ``num_folds`` (Default value = ``10``) The total number of cross validation folds to be performed.
 Must be at least 2.